alex-schaaf/alex-schaaf.github.io/src/_includes/about.md

 I'm a geologist by training, software engineer by profession and running addict by passion.

 - I develop software at [alcemy](http://alcemy.tech) to help the cement & concrete industry reduce their massive carbon footprint.
 - I've spent nearly 3 years pursuing a PhD in computational geology - until I decided to ditch research and work in software full time.
+You can find my published research on [Google Scholar](https://scholar.google.com/citations?hl=en&user=aJoTPawAAAAJ).
 - I'm currently based in Germany.
 - I was an early contributor to [GemPy](https://github.com/cgre-aachen/gempy), an open-source geological research software.